Category: Tax Advice

 Single - Your filing status is single if, on the last day of the year, you are unmarried or legally separated from your spouse under a divorce or separate maintenance decree, and you do not qualify for another filing status.
 The Standard Deduction for taxpayer's filing as Single is $6,350 for the 2017 tax year.

-Head of Household - You may be able to file as head of household if you meet all the following requirements:
+Head of Household - If you meet all three of the following requirements, you may be able to file as head of household per the IRS:

 The Standard Deduction for Head of Household is $9,350 for the 2017 tax year.